An asymptotic theory for randomly forced discrete nonlinear heat equations: Introduction

 \section{Introduction}

 Let us consider a prototypical stochastic heat equation of the following type:

-where $u_0$ and $\sigma$ are known nonrandom functions: $u_0$ is bounded and measurable; $\sigma:\R\to\R$ is Lipschitz continuous; $\bm{\xi}:=\{\xi_t\}_{t\ge 0}$ is an infinite-dimensional white noise; and $\sL$ is an operator acting on the variable $x$.
-It is well known that \eqref{heat:cont} has a unique ``mild solution'' under natural conditions on $\bm\xi$ and $\sL$ \cite{Dalang,DZ,Funaki,KR:79a,KR:79b,KR:77,Pardoux:75,Pardoux:72,Walsh}; we can think of $\bm \xi$ as the ``forcing term'' as well as the ``noise.''
+where $u_0$ and $\sigma$ are known non-random functions: $u_0$ is bounded and measurable; \mbox{$\sigma\dvtx \R\to\R$} is Lipschitz continuous; $\bm{\xi}:=\{\xi_t\}_{t\ge 0}$ is an infinite-dimensional white noise; and $\sL$ is an operator acting on the variable $x$.
+It is well known that \eqref{heatcont} has a unique ``mild solution'' under natural conditions on $\bm\xi$ and $\sL$ \cite{Dalang,DZ,Funaki,KR79a,KR79b,KR77,Pardoux75,Pardoux72,Walsh}; we can think of $\bm \xi$ as the ``forcing term'' as well as the ``noise.''

-Let us observe that, in \eqref{heat:cont}, the operator $\sL$ and the noise term compete with one another: $\sL$ tends to flatten/smooth the solution $\bm u$, whereas the noise term tends to make $\bm u$ more irregular.
+Let us observe that, in \eqref{heatcont}, the operator $\sL$ and the noise term compete with one another: $\sL$ tends to flatten/smooth the solution $\mathbf u$, whereas the noise term tends to make~$\mathbf u$ more irregular.
 This competition was studied in \cite{FKN} in the case that $\sigma:=1$ and $\sL:=$ the $L^2$-generator of a L\'evy process.

-The [parabolic] ``Anderson model'' is an important special case of \eqref{heat:cont}.
-In that case one considers $\sL:=\kappa \partial_{xx}$ and $\sigma(z):=\nu z$ for fixed $\nu,\kappa>0$, and interprets $u(t\,,x)$ as the average number of particles---at site $x$ and time $t$---when the particles perform independent Brownian motions; every particle splits into two at rate $\xi_t(x)$---when $\xi_t(x)>0$---and is extinguished at rate $-\xi_t(x)$---when $\xi_t(x)<0$.
-See Carmona and Molchanov \cite[Chapter 1]{CM} for this, together with a groundbreaking analysis of the ensuing model.
-The Anderson model also has important connections to stochastic analysis, statistical physics, random media, cosmology, etc.\ \cite{BC,BCJ,CKM,CV98,CM94,CM,CM1,CMS,CMS1,FV, Funaki,GartnerdenHollander, GartnerKonig,GKM,GK,GN,HKM,Kardar,KPZ,KLMS, KrugSpohn, LL63,Molch91,Mueller,SZ, Shiga,ZMRS85,ZMRS88}.
+The [parabolic] ``Anderson model'' is an important special case of \eqref{heatcont}.
+In that case one considers $\sL:=\kappa \partial_{xx}$ and $\sigma(z):=\nu z$ for fixed $\nu,\kappa>0$, and interprets $u(t ,x)$ as the average number of particles -- at site $x$ and time $t$ -- when the particles perform independent Brownian motions; every particle splits into two at rate $\xi_t(x)$ -- when $\xi_t(x)>0$ -- and is extinguished at rate $-\xi_t(x)$ -- when $\xi_t(x)<0$.
+See Carmona and Molchanov \cite{CM}, Chapter~1, for this, together with a groundbreaking analysis of the ensuing model.
+The Anderson model also has important connections to stochastic analysis, statistical physics, random media, cosmology, etc.\ \cite{BC,BCJ,CKM,CV98,CM94,CM,CM1,CMS,CMS1,FV,Funaki,GartnerdenHollander,GartnerKonig,GKM,GK,GN,HKM,Kardar,KPZ,KLMS,KrugSpohn,LL63,Molch91,Mueller,SZ,Shiga,ZMRS85,ZMRS88}.
+We note that many of the mentioned papers are concerned with time-independent noise only.\looseness=-1

-A majority of the sizable literature on the Anderson model is concerned with establishing a property called ``intermittency" \cite{Mandelbrot,Molch91,Novikov,ZMRS88,ZMRS85}.
-Recall that the \emph{pth moment Liapounov exponent $\gamma(p)$} is defined as
+A majority of the sizable literature on the Anderson model is concerned with establishing a property called ``intermittency'' \cite{Mandelbrot,Molch91,Novikov,ZMRS88,ZMRS85}.
+Recall that the \emph{pth moment Lyapounov exponent $\gamma(p)$} is defined as